CreativeInquiry/TeenieHarrisProject/data_documentation/README.md

   * The similarity between the 1st face in this image, and that face in the other image, represented as a number in the range (0...1).
   * Etcetera.

-For example, the Image 493.png (from box Box_087), with canonical order #12, has 5 known faces.
-The row for this image in the file ```face-nn7.tsv.zip```, reformatted for legibility, looks like the below.
-Each of the 5 detected faces has associated data describing the 6 best-matching faces from other images:
+For example, Image 493.png (from box Box_087), with canonical order #12, has 5 known faces.
+The row for this image in the file ```face-nn7.tsv.zip```, reformatted here for legibility, looks like the below.
+Each of these 5 detected faces has associated data describing the 6 faces from other images that best match it:

 ```
 17730	162,256,64,64	351,226,31,31	0.09755